Laird

 to the other to permit the gear ratio of the transmission to

-be varied in infinite increments by adjusting the position of
+be varied in infinite increments by adjusting the position

-through a tiny point of contact greatly limiting the power
+power through a tiny point of contact greatly limiting the

-capacity of the transmission.
+power capacity of the transmission.

 In U.S. Pat.
 No. 4,630,839, "A bicycle having pivoted level